 L-5.5 The normal frequency of inspections may be preferably once in two years.
 In case where negative results are recorded during any of these visits, the certifying agency shall ensure that all necessary steps are taken to re-establish the conformity of production as rapidly as possible.

+ANNEX M

+(Foreword)

+COMMITTEE COMPOSITION

+Automotive Braking Systems, Vehicle Testing, Steering and Performance Evaluation Sectional Committee, TED 04